SirWaffle/local-ai-code-completion/README.md

 - run web server

 - run web server test program, which will call the web server, generate text, and print to screen

+- run the vscode extension project, and test it out in VSCode!

 - (more to come as I get things farther along )